Case Study: Consulting Engineering

 Created with Sketch.

 Another successful high-performance building criteria project at Osceola Schools is saving $86,000 in annual energy savings.
 In addition, a very tight building envelope allowed for an 84-ton reduction in chiller capacity, providing $210,000 in first cost savings.
-Well don, CMTA MEP engineers!
+Well done, CMTA!
 Created with Sketch.

 Marc Clinch